 The Company sponsors a profit sharing plan with a 401(k) feature, the Duolingo Retirement Plan, (the "Plan") for eligible employees.
 The current Plan, effective January 1, 2021, provides for Company safe harbor matching contributions of 100% of the first 4% of the employees' elective deferrals and 50% of the next 2%, with vesting starting upon the first day of employment.
-The prior Plan provided for Company safe harbor matching contributions of 100% of the entry 3% of the employees' elective deferrals and 50% of the next 2%, with vesting starting upon the first day of employment.
-The Company safe harbor matching contributions of 100% of the first 3% of the employees' elective deferrals and 50% of the next 2%, with vesting starting upon the first day of employment.
+The prior Plan provided for Company safe harbor matching contributions of 100% of the first 3% of the employees' elective deferrals and 50% of the next 2%, with vesting starting upon the first day of employment.
 The Company also has the option to make discretionary matching or profit sharing contributions.
 The Company made safe harbor matching contributions of approximately \$4,624, \$3,438 and \$1,796 for the years ended December 31, 2022, 2021 and 2020, respectively.
 The Company did not make any discretionary matching or profit sharing contributions during the years ended December 31, 2022, 2021, or 2020.